 When you’re scheduling your week, don’t forget to allocate time to track competitors and undertake awareness-raising activities such as reading (or writing) blog posts.
 Create Google Alerts, use Twitter hashtags to keep up with what’s trending, and mine the wealth of free, and very targeted online information out there on sites like newsnow.

 If you can schedule days out to go to sector conferences and exhibitions, the payback in terms of contacts and potential sales can be massive.
 Research events thoroughly to make sure that their target audience is precisely your target client group.
 If an event is really important, you could also investigate becoming a speaker, positioning yourself as a thought leader among your peers.

-Overcoming the main challenges that small businesses face involves a number of key actions:
+Overcoming the main small business challenges involves a number of key actions:

 - Use software to manage your cashflow and keep money rolling in

 - Delegate, automate, and set aside time for yourself

 - Target your most profitable customers to maximise your returns